 Nowadays, convincing sob stories or the lure of easy money can quickly get seniors in trouble.

-Depending on the situation, you may want to help monitor their email accounts to keep an eye out for these threats.
+Depending on the situation, you may want to help monitor their email accounts to watch for these threats.

-Clicking on a spammy link can install malware and allow fraudsters to access their device.
+Clicking on a spammy link can install malware and allow fraudsters to access your device.

-Unless messages have truly come from trusted sources, older adults should never click links or open attachments.
+Unless messages are from trusted sources, older adults should never click links or open attachments.

 Scammers and identity thieves often use social media to search for personal information that can be used to steal from seniors.